Margaret Cleaves: Early life and education

 Margaret Abigail Cleaves was born in Columbus City, Iowa, November 25, 1848.
-Her father was of Dutch and English, and her mother of Scotch and Irish ancestry, but by birth, they were both Americans.
-Her father, Dr. John Trow Cleaves, was born in Yarmouth, Maine, in 1813, and her mother, Elizabeth Stronach, in Baltimore, in 1820.
-In 1843, they were married in Columbus City, where Dr. Cleaves practiced medicine until his death in October 1863.
-He was a man who took an interest in public affairs, and he was twice elected to the Iowa State Legislature, first in 1852, and again in 1861.
+Her father was of Dutch and English descent, and her mother of Scotch and Irish ancestry, but both had been born in the United States.
+Cleaves' father, Dr. John Trow Cleaves, was born in Yarmouth, Maine, in 1813, and her mother, Elizabeth Stronach, in Baltimore, in 1820.
+In 1843, they were married in Columbus City, where Dr. John Cleaves practiced medicine until his death in October 1863.
+He had been twice elected to the Iowa State Legislature, first in 1852, and again in 1861.

 Cleaves was the third of seven children.
-She inherited her father's taste for medical pursuits and, as a child accompanied him on his visits.
+She inherited her father's taste for the medical profession, and as a child, sometimes accompanied him on patient visits.

-Her education was obtained in the public schools and in the University of Iowa, but because of limited means, she was unable to finish the collegiate course in the latter institution.
+Cleaves was educated at public schools and eventually enrolled in the University of Iowa, but was unable to complete her undergraduate degree due to financial difficulty.
 After she was sixteen, she alternately attended and taught school for some years.
-In 1868, the family moved to Davenport, Iowa.
-There, Cleaves resolved to become a doctor instead of continuing a school teacher.
-Her choice of a profession was not regarded with favor by the various members of her family, who entertained the prevailing ideas concerning the limitations of woman's sphere, but her mind was made up, and in 1870, she began to read medicine and, against their wishes, entered the Medical Department of the University of Iowa.
+In 1868, Cleaves and her family moved to Davenport, Iowa.
+There, Cleaves reportedly resolved to become a doctor.
+Her choice of a profession disapproved of by various members of her family.
+In 1870, Cleaves began to study medicine and enrolled in Medical Department of the University of Iowa against her family's wishes.
 In 1871, she entered the office of her preceptor, Dr. W. F. Peck, who was dean of the faculty and professor of surgery in the university.
-She was graduated March 5, 1873, standing at the head of the class.
+She graduated on March 5, 1873, at the head of the class.